Nikitos9I/WebCrawler/README.md

 It findes images on a web page and saves to local

 ## Folder base
-These files was created for testing main program
+This folder consists of files for testing main program

 ## Folder crawler
 This folder consists of: